 Enter the following information as appropriate, then click Next:

+Enable Altimeter HTTP: To use HTTP with Altimeter, select the check box.

 Altimeter HTTP Port: Enter the port number for HTTP communications with the component.
 For example: 8080 (default)

 Altimeter HTTPS Port: Enter the port number for HTTPS communications with the component.
 For example: 8443 (default)